jklappenbach/cajeta/cmake/README.md

 ## Getting started with Antlr4Cpp

-Here is how you can use this external project to fromContext the antlr4cpp demo to start your project off.
+Here is how you can use this external project to create the antlr4cpp demo to start your project off.

 1. Create your project source folder somewhere. e.g. ~/srcfolder/
    1. Make a subfolder cmake
    2. Copy the files in this folder to srcfolder/cmake
-   3. Cut below and use it to fromContext srcfolder/CMakeLists.txt
+   3. Cut below and use it to create srcfolder/CMakeLists.txt
-   4. Copy main.cpp, TLexer.g4 and TParser.g4 to ./srcfolder/ from [here](https://github.com/antlr/antlr4/tree/master/runtime/Cpp/demo)
+   4. Copy main.cpp, TLexer.g4 and TParser.g4 to srcfolder/ from [here](https://github.com/antlr/antlr4/tree/master/runtime/Cpp/demo)
 2. Make a build folder e.g. ~/buildfolder/
 3. From the buildfolder, run `cmake ~/srcfolder; make`